 If you have government coverage, or no prescription coverage, Janssen CarePath can provide information about other resources that may be able to help with your out-of-pocket medication costs.
 Learn more about your savings options.

 When starting XARELTO®, it takes 2–4 hours for it to reach its full blood-thinning effect, and it leaves your system more quickly than warfarin—typically in about 24 hours.
-Compared to warfarin, which can take 3–4 days to reach its full blood-thinning effect and up to 7 days to leave your system, XARELTO® may be a more convenient option for people who plan to have surgery or surgical dental procedures.
+Compared to warfarin, which can take 3–4 days to reach its full blood-thinning effect and up to 7 days to leave your system, XARELTO® may be an option for people who plan to have surgery or surgical dental procedures.

 XARELTO® was developed together by Janssen and Bayer.
 They continue to develop XARELTO® to treat and help reduce the risk of blood clot–related events in different conditions.